Website Terms that are useful to know

 UX stands for User Experience and quite simply refers to the experience a user has while on your website.
 When you design a website you want it to be a positive experience for your visitors so they are able to achieve their desired tasks.
 They should be able to navigate through the website with ease, find any information they need or products and services they are looking for, get in contact or easily make a purchase.
 UX ensures this is all possible.
 The ultimate goal of UX design is to provide users with simple, effective, relevant, and overall pleasant experiences.

-These are some of the most common terms that I use when talking about website design.
+These are some of the most common website terms that are useful to know and ones I use regularly when talking about website design.
 Hopefully, they are helpful to you and you understand some of the terminologies a little better after reading this.